lih/Omega/README.md

 think inside the Bochs ;-) )

 Running Omega in Bochs is really easy too : just tell Bochs to treat `Omega.img` as a primary drive and boot from that drive.
-A configuration file is provided in `bochs/bochsrc` as an example, although you may need to adjust the paths to get it working.
+Configuration files are provided in `run/fast` and `run/gui` to run Omega on either a regular (fast) or a debugging (gui) interface.

 Remaining work
 ==============